cyrils/renogy-bt/README.md

 **How to get mac address?**

-Run the above command and look for discovered devices nearby with alias `BT-TH-XXXX..`
+Run the above example command and look for nearby devices discovered with alias `BT-TH-XXXX..` There are options in config.ini for MQTT and custom logging to your server.

 **Output**